uccser/cs-field-guide/text/en/chapters/data-representation.md

 ## Program Instructions

+{panel type="caution" expanded="True"}
+Before reading this section, you should have an understanding of low level languages (see the section on [Machine Code in the Programming Languages](chapters/programming-languages.html#machine-code-low-level-languages) chapter).
+{panel end}

 In a similar fashion to representing text or numbers using binary, we can represent an entire actual program using binary.
 Since a program is just a sequence of instructions, we need to decide how many bits will be used to represent a single instruction and then how we are going to interpret those bits.
 Machine code instructions typically have a combination of two pieces: operation and operand.